 (B) All or any portion of the cost, premium, or charge therefor may be paid in such other manner or combination of manners as the board or governing body may determine, including direct payment by the employee in cases under division (A)(1) of this section, and, if authorized in writing by the employee in cases under division (A)(1) or (2) of this section, by the board or governing body with moneys made available by deduction from or reduction in salary or wages or by the foregoing of a salary or wage increase.
 Nothing in section 3917.01 or section 3917.06 of the Revised Code shall prohibit the issuance or purchase of group life insurance authorized by this section by reason of payment of premiums therefor by the board or governing body from its funds, and such group life insurance may be so issued and purchased if otherwise consistent with the provisions of sections 3917.01 to 3917.07 of the Revised Code.

 (C) The board of education of any school district may exercise any of the powers granted to the governing boards of public institutions of higher education under divisions (A) and (B) of this section.
-All health care benefits provided to persons employed by the public schools of this state shall be through health care plans that contain best practices established by the department of administrative services pursuant to section 9.901 of the Revised Code.
+All health care benefits provided to persons employed by the public schools of this state shall be through health care plans that contain best practices identified by the department of administrative services under section 9.901 of the Revised Code.

 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.